SKIN TIGHTENING AND PIGMENTATION REMOVAL USING FRAXEL LASER

 - Acne Scars

 - Scars from surgical, accidental, or post-operative incidents

 - Irregular pigmentation and discoloration

 Do Fraxel laser Treatment Work for Pigmentation Removal and Skin Tightening?

 The cost of Fraxel treatment depends on your location, the dermatologist you go to, and the size of the area you want to treat.
-If what you need is a full-face treatment, the cost ranges from $900 to approximately $1,400.
-For a full-face therapy along with your eyelids, expect to spend nothing less than between $1,400 and $1,900.
+If you need a full-face treatment, the cost ranges from $900 to approximately $1,400.
+For full-face therapy and your eyelids, expect to spend nothing less than between $1,400 and $1,900.